OpenNews/srccon/sessions/index.md

 ###GETTING TO SRCCON

 We have a [logistics page](/logistics) with lots of helpful information about getting around Philadelphia.
-If you're looking for a hotel room, you have until June 23 [to reserve a room](http://www.wyndham.com/groupevents2014/47153_KNIGHTMOZILLA/main.wnt) at the SRCCON discount rate.
+If you&rsquo;re looking for a hotel room, you have until June 23 [to reserve a room](http://www.wyndham.com/groupevents2014/47153_KNIGHTMOZILLA/main.wnt) at the SRCCON discount rate.

 <script type="text/javascript" src="/media/js/tabletop.js"></script>
 <script type="text/javascript">